The Promising Boy: Plot

 Twenty-four-year-old Slobodan Milošević (Aleksandar Berček) seemingly has the world by the tail.
-Growing up during the early 1980s in an upscale part of Belgrade as the only child in a well-off and respectable nomenklatura family—his father's a Yugoslav People's Army officer, mother a university professor—Slobodan is an exemplary young man in his own right.
-Studying at the University of Belgrade's Faculty of Medicine while dating beautiful, smart, and similarly upwardly mobile Maša (Dara Džokić), daughter of an influential communist Serbian politician father (Bata Živojinović) and free-spirited Slovenian mother (Milena Zupančič), Slobodan's an attentive boyfriend and considerate son to boot.
+Growing up during the early 1980s in an upscale part of Belgrade as the only child in nomenklatura family—his father's a Yugoslav People's Army officer, mother a university professor—Slobodan is a young man.
+Studying at the University of Belgrade's Faculty of Medicine while dating Maša (Dara Džokić), daughter of a communist Serbian politician father (Bata Živojinović) and Slovenian mother (Milena Zupančič), Slobodan's a boyfriend and son to boot.

 The opening scene has Slobodan listening to Russian bards and chansons on his stereo while respecting his parents' orders as Maša and her parents are coming over for a visit.

 The two young lovebirds are having a traditional courtship, frequently socializing with the two sets of parents.
 Even when it comes to the young pair's sexual activity, Slobodan exercises restraint, insisting that the best place for sex is—a married couple's bed; Maša on the other hand is occasionally feeling adventurous, suggesting one night they do it in his yellow Volkswagen, the high school graduation gift from his parents.
 During the said sexual encounter, which Slobodan agrees to somewhat reluctantly, Maša informs him that on advice from her mother she has placed an intrauterine device in her genitalia as a contraceptive.

 Driving around Belgrade in his car one morning, Slobodan picks up a female hitchhiker (Éva Darlan) who turns out to be a foreigner.
 Her name is Clavis and she's a French-speaking Swiss national from Zurich who's visiting Yugoslavia for a tour of Serbian medieval monasteries and frescoes.
 They hit it off in a playfully flirty conversation and arrange to meet again as he drops her off at Hotel Slavija where she's staying.
 Satisfied with the turn of events, Slobodan drives off listening to Paraf's "Perspektiva".
 Another day he takes her to various museums; they discuss art, history, Leni Riefenstahl, Jean-Luc Godard, avant-garde, etc. followed by going up to her hotel room where she fellates him to Azra's "Iggy Pop".